-Portraits don’t have to be hung by a nail - they can be tastefully showcased on an artist’s easel.
+Portraits don’t have to be hung by a nail - this type of apartment wall decor can be tastefully showcased on an artist’s easel.
 It’s a rustic look that shows off decorations without giving up your security deposit.

 Create a new corner by separating your space with room dividers.
-Folding screens come in many designs and colours, so you can select a subtle wooden screen or an eye-catching print.
+Folding screens come in many designs and colors, so you can select a subtle wooden screen or an eye-catching print.

 You don’t have to change lighting fixtures to alter the luminosity of your living space.
 Warm, glowing light will create a cozy, homey vibe in your apartment.

 Purchase Throw Pillows and Blankets

 Not only are they comfortable, but they’re stylish, too.
 Pillows and blankets can be great accent pieces in a living room or bedroom.